Distributed Vehicular Computing at the Dawn of 5G: a Survey: Vehicular Computing Overview

-Multiaccess edge computing (MEC), formerly mobile edge computing, is a network architecture concept defined by the ETSI~\footnote{\url{https://www.etsi.org/technologies/multi-access-edge-computing}}.
-MEC extends the cloud computing capabilities in a distributed manner close to the end-user, thus establishing an IT environment that delivers ultra-low latency, reliable, and scalable services.
-MEC arises from the evolution of the mobile access network and the convergence of IT and telecommunications networking.
-Nowadays, MEC is an essential architecture, that locates a computing resource at the edge of the mobile access network, typically at the first aggregation level~\cite{hadzic2018server}.
-The purpose of ETSI industry specification group (ISG), MEC initiative, is to create a standardized and open environment that enables operators to open their radio access network (RAN) edge to authorized third-parties, to flexibly and rapidly deploy innovative applications.
-This new ecosystem allows multi-vendor vehicles, manufacturers and transportation agents to integrate their applications for more convenient digital services efficiently.
-MEC also enables applications and services to be hosted 'on top' of the mobile network elements.
-The initiative aims to profit many entities within the value chain, including mobile operators, application developers, vehicle vendors, manufacturers, and other enterprises~\cite{etsi2019mec, etsi2019v2x}.
-According to the use-cases and the requirements introduced by ETSI ISG~\cite{etsi2019usecase}, the MEC system should support the continuity of the service, the mobility of application (VM) and the mobility of application-specific user-related information.
-Different deployment scenarios address the various performance, costs, scalability, and operator deployment preferences: \begin{itemize} \item Deployment at the radio node (eNodeB or gNodeB). \item Deployment at an aggregation point (LTE EPC or 5G Core). \item Deployment at the edge of the Core Network (e.g. in a distributed data centre, at a gateway). \end{itemize}
+\textbf{Multiaccess Edge Computing (MEC)} is an edge architecture standardized by ETSI~\footnote{\url{https://www.etsi.org/technologies/multi-access-edge-computing}} that brings edge computing to the mobile network context.
+Specifically, MEC locates computing resources at the edge of the mobile access network, typically at the first aggregation level (base stations)~\cite{hadzic2018server}.
+Being an open standard, MEC also creates a standardized and open environment that enables operators to open their radio access network (RAN) edge to authorized third-parties, to flexibly and rapidly deploy innovative applications.
+This new ecosystem allows multi-vendor vehicles, manufacturers, and transportation agents to integrate their applications for more convenient digital services efficiently.
+MEC also enables applications and services to be hosted on top of the mobile network elements~\cite{etsi2019mec, etsi2019v2x}.
+Different deployment scenarios address various performance, costs, scalability, and operator deployment preferences: \begin{itemize} \item Deployment at the radio node (eNB or gNB). \item Deployment at aggregation points (LTE EPC or 5GC). \item Deployment at the edge of the Core Network (e.g. in a distributed data center, at a gateway). \end{itemize} Figure~\ref{fig:3tiers_edgecomp} illustrates MEC deployment where edge servers are deployed in the cellular base stations - LTE evolved Node B or 5G NR base station (gNodeB).

-MEC is a critical component of the 5G architecture as it supports a variety of innovative applications and services where ultra-reliable and low-latency are required~\cite{abbas2017mobile}.
-MEC expands CC by deploying cloud resources, e.g., storage and processing resources, at the edge of the radio access network (RAN) to provide computation and data traffic offloading, rather than offloading further in the network, to the cloud or a remote VCC.
-Being at the edge provides the end-user with swift, energy-efficient computing and storage, and mobility, location, and context awareness support.
-As shown in Figure~\ref{fig:3tiers_edgecomp}, multiaccess edge computing (MEC) employs edge servers deployed on the cellular base stations - LTE evolved Node B or 5G NR base station (gNodeB)~\cite{wang2017survey}.